Fatehapur Narayan: Location and Administration

 The name of Fatehpur Narain village gram panchayat is Fatehpur Narayan.
 Its distance from sub district headquarter Mawana is 33 km and from headquarter Meerut is 31 km.
 Nearest town is Kithor at a distance of 6 km.

+Demography

+The village has 551 houses and its population of 3442 of which 1617 are female and 1825 are male.

 Education

 There are primary and secondary private and government schools in the village.
 It also has a government degree college.

 Agriculture

 Sugarcane, paddy, mangoes and wheat are main agricultural commodities grown in this village.
 Gur handicraft items are also created here.
 The village gets 6 hours of agricultural power supply in summers and 8 hours of agricultural power supply in winters.
 Total irrigated area here is 485.9 hectares.
 Canals contribute to 116.12 hectares and tube wells support 369.78 hectares of land.

 Water and Sanitation

 Treated tap water and hand pump are used to supply the drinking water.

 Communication

 The village has a sub post office, landline telephone and mobile phone network facilities.
-The nearest private courier facility is at 5 kms from the village.
+The nearest private courier facility is at 5 km from the village.